cbrown5/cbrown5.github.io/_posts/2021-12-07-experiment-rules-of-thumb.md

 and for testing fundamental theories.
 So I encourage you to consider a gradient or hybrid design.

+### Realistic treatment ranges, but consider extreme scenarios too

+The classic example is early ocean acidification experiments that acidified water in experimental treatments to what would be equivalent to atmospheric concentrations of CO2 of 1000ppm (we're currently at about 420ppm and projected to reach ~500-600ppm by 2050).

+So treatments should be environmentally relevant.
+BUT, the increasing prevalence of extreme weather events means that you may want to consider some extreme scenarios, e.g. for heatwaves.
+In some fields [not enough experiments consider the impacts of extreme events](https://doi.org/10.1038/s41558-019-0609-3).
+For instance, a gradient design could consider both contemporary as well as projected mid-range and extremes values of the predictor.

+### Ask dumb questions

+I often hear from students questions like 'this might be a dumb question but, why do we always do 3 transects per site?'.

+Dumb questions are great because they reveal tacit knowledge of experts and hidden assumptions.
+And sometimes they reveal important assumptions that could overturn or invalidate a study's findings.
+Like the emperors new clothes.

+So don't be afraid to ask 'dumb' questions about experimental design.

 Summary
 -------

 Designing experiments takes careful thought and planning.
 The skill of design is finding where statistical and logical requirements meet practical realities.

+The above are some of my tips, but there are of course always exceptions, the best you can do is read the literature, consult people with experience in your field and ask lots of questions.

 If you have advice to add, or don’t agree with any of the above, feel free to let me know: